mpiirstatebuilding/nl-2026-test-assignment/PERSONAL_CODING_TODO.md

 - Fixed "Loading member summary..." bug by adding `this.loadMemberSummary(this.selectedMemberId)` call to refreshAll() function.
 - Changed CSS for "Overdue" and "Member Summary" sections to have darker backgrounds, allowing for better readability of light text.

+### 29 December 2025
+- Added overdue book seed data to DataLoader for overdue functionality testing.
+- Modified "Overdue" section CSS to have a brighter yellow background for a higher sense of urgency.
+- Added loadOverdueBooks() call to refreshAll() function.